ManiAm/VENTOS_Public/README.md

     sudo apt-get install git

 **Step 2:** Clone the VENTOS repository on a folder that you have write permission (folder path should not have space).
 Note that you need to provide your github username and password.
-We run this command on Desktop:
+We run this command on Desktop, thus git clone creates VENTOS_all folder on Desktop with VENTOS sub-folder.

-    git clone https://github.com/ManiAm/VENTOS VENTOS/VENTOS
+    git clone https://github.com/ManiAm/VENTOS VENTOS_all/VENTOS

+**Step 3:** Download the latest OMNET++ compressed file from [here](http://www.omnetpp.org/omnetpp) and move it into the VENTOS_all folder (do not extract the file).
+So by now, you would have VENTOS folder and omnetpp compressed file inside the VENTOS_all folder.

-**Step 3:** Open VENTOS folder and run the `runme` script.
+**Step 4:** Go to the VENTOS folder and run the `runme` script.
 Some of the commands need sudo access and you need to type your sudo password.
 Moreover, you need Internet connection to download packages.

     sudo ./runme